The Law & Your Pets

 Help keep our parks, yards and City monuments clean.
 City By-laws require that you 'stoop and scoop'.
 Please think of your neighbours and friends and clean up after your pets

 The animal control by-laws are enforced by the City of Barrie By-law Services Office (705-739-4241).
 Information regarding veterinary clinics or dog obedience training schools can be obtained by contacting Information Information Barrie at (705) 728-1010.
 City by-laws also enable Municipal Law Enforcement Officers to deal with any animal deemed to be vicious.

 The Do's & Don'ts of Pet Care

-- Licence your pets annually with the City of Barrie.
+- Register your pets with the City of Barrie.

 - Be aware of the municipal laws regulating the keeping of your pets (specifically, the Animal Control By-law).